roydejong/BeatSaberServerBrowser/README.md

 The server browser mod adds rich presence support for Steam and Discord.
 This lets you join and invite players directly through these platforms!

 ### Requirements
-- **The multiplayer game must be publicly shared on the server browser.**
-- **To accept invites, you must already be in the Online menu in Beat Saber.**
+Platform specific:
 - Discord Rich Presence requires the DiscordCore mod to be installed, and Discord must be running.
 - Steam Rich Presence is automatically enabled if you have the Steam version of the game.

+In general:
+- 👉 The multiplayer game must be publicly shared on the server browser.
+- 👉 To accept invites, you must already be in the Online menu in Beat Saber.
+- Both players must have the server browser mod.
+- Both players should be on the same game version and MultiplayerExtensions version.

 ### Inviting and joining players
 Once you're in a public server browser lobby, other players can join you, and you can send invites.